- You are here:

 Police Are Hitting The Roads In Today's Newest And Baddest Cop Cars

 The Dodge Charger Pursuit police car recently posted a remarkable lap time of 1:33.85 at the Michigan State Police Testing at Grattan Raceway.
 In fact, the Pursuit achieved the fastest time ever seen at the event.
 That means if you're caught speeding -- or breaking the law in some other way -- and you see the Charger Pursuit behind you, you'll be well served to pull over and accept the ticket.
 You're never going to outrun this car.

 Ford has long been the dominant supplier of police cars, with its Crown Victoria Police Interceptor being the favorite for law enforcement.
 It's big, roomy and with a V8 engine.
 It is also an old-style body-on-frame design, which has long made it economical to repair and maintain, versus modern-day uni-body cars.

 But Ford had to stop making the Crown Vic.
 It was an old design, terrible in fuel economy, and thus would compromise Ford's overall fuel economy ratings going forward.
 The new Ford police car is based on the Ford Taurus.
 But the changing of the guard is opening up the market to law enforcement who have a broad menu of "interceptors" to choose from.

-Police precincts are starting to buy up these newer vehicles and the cops are very happy with what they have to offer.
+Police precincts have started to buy up these newer vehicles and the cops are very happy with what they have to offer.

-Along with the Taurus, we've compiled a gallery of a few of the baddest police vehicles around.
+Along with the Taurus and Charger, we've compiled a gallery of a few of the baddest police vehicles around.
 You'll be better served to not try outrunning any of these.
 You probably won't stand a chance.